Course Definitions and Format

 (Prefix) 292, 392, 492, 692

-Pre-arranged study at accredited foreign institutions or in approved study abroad programs.
-Prerequisite: Sophomore standing and prior approval by major department.
+Pre-arranged study at accredited foreign institutions (study abroad), domestic institutions (National Student Exchange), or on approved study abroad programs.
+Prerequisite: Sophomore standing and prior approval by International Student and Study Abroad Services and major department.
 Graded 'P' or 'F' (undergraduate) or 'S' or 'U' (graduate).

 (Prefix) 193, 293, 393, 493